SpaceX Launch Dazzles NJ Residents

 Falcon 9 launched its Polaris Dawn rocket into space from NASA’s Kennedy Space Center at 5:23 a.m.

-Residents of Maryland, Pennsylvania, New Jersey, and more captured it from down below.
+Residents of Maryland, Pennsylvania, New Jersey, and more captured it from down below (click here for a full video by New Jersey freelance photographer Chris Bakley).

 The launch was livestreamed on X.